Overnight Camps

 *See Registration Form for multi-child discount.

 The Camp Registration Form, and Health Information, History and Permission Form must be filled out completely for attendance at CSBC Camps.
+For those registering online, the Permission form will be available to sign at check-in.

 • Here are some things to bring that will make your camp experience more enjoyable.